benok/burmilla-os-console/README.md

 Status: Downloaded newer image for benok/os-debianconsole:latest
 ```

-After reboot, your console now switched to the one you choose.
+After reboot, your console is now switched to the one you choose.
 ```sh
 rancher@burmilla:~$ sudo reboot
 ```